 In 1789 Colonel Champion married and settled in Colchester raising two prominent sons, Epaphroditus and Henry, who also served in the Revolutionary War.
 Epaphroditus worked with his father in the Commissary of the Army and eventually reached the rank of Commissary General.
 Henry became an outstanding military leader and also reached the rank of General.

 Learn More About Gen. Henry Champion >>

-The Colchester Historical Society is very sad to announce the sudden passing of our dear friend, fellow board member and Festival on the Green chairperson, Joann Riddell.
+The sudden passing of our dear friend, fellow board member and Festival on the Green chairperson, Joann Riddell.
 Joann was a tireless and enthusiastic supporter of the Society and for at least a decade sharing her expertise by spearheading our Annual Festival on the Green.
 We will do our best to continue the Festival in her memory.

-Please help us to continue the tradition of the Annual Festival on the Green by supporting this important event.
+Please help us to continue the tradition of the Annual Festival on the Green in July by supporting this important event.

 The Colchester Historical Society has been selected to participate in StEPs-CT— a statewide, 26-month integrated program of professional development for smaller cultural organizations.

 The program is based on the national Standards and Excellence Program for History Organizations (StEPs).
 Since its debut in 2009, StEPs has helped 585 institutions nationwide, including 27 in Connecticut.